cganzon/devfinder-react/README.md

 ### Useful resources

 - [FCC React Beginner Course](https://www.youtube.com/watch?v=bMknfKXIFA8&t=36252s&ab_channel=freeCodeCamp.org) - I essentially used everything I learned in this video to build this app, so I recommend checking it out if you're looking to take your first dive into React!
+- [Create a Persisting Dark Mode with React](https://www.pullrequest.com/blog/create-a-persisting-dark-mode-with-react/) - I used this blog post to help me implement the persisting light/dark mode functionality.

 ## Author